sourcegraph/sourcegraph-sentry/README.md

 In the above, `sourcegraph` is the organization and `1251215` is the project ID.

-## If you have multiple repositories reporting to different Sentry projects
+## Mapping multiple Sentry projects to various repositories

-You can add multiple Sentry projects and add repository `filters` to have them match only specific repositories, like so:
+Some organizations have multiple Sentry projects that capture errors from various repositories within their organization.
+Inside each Sentry project, use repository `filters` like so:

 ```
 "sentry.decorations.inline": true,
 "sentry.organization": "<your_sentry_organization>",
 "sentry.projects": [
     {
-        // Frontend errors
+        // All repositoryA error patterns link to Project A in Sentry
         "projectId": "<project_a>",
         "filters": [
             {